velletti/ke_questionnaire/README.md

 and i only use SOME of the features of ke_questionnaire, so i do not test everything.
 But: - Checkbox, Options and Export functions in backend are working

-Adjustments for LTS 12 are planned for Q3 or Q4 / 2023.
+Adjustments for LTS 12 are in work, but not ready

 ### installation